Pierce-Arrow armoured AA lorry: Design

-The Pierce-Arrow armoured AA lorry was an open topped armoured lorry based on an imported American Pierce-Arrow Motor Car Company 5-ton truck chassis with added armoured bodywork and mounting a QF 2-pounder (40 mm) AA "pom-pom" gun.
+The Pierce-Arrow armoured AA lorry was an open topped armoured lorry based on an imported American Pierce-Arrow Model R 5-ton truck chassis with added armoured bodywork and mounting a QF 2-pounder (40 mm) AA "pom-pom" gun.
 The Pierce-Arrow had a front mounted engine protected by folding armoured panels, behind the engine was an enclosed driver's compartment with two armoured shutters, whilst the open-topped fighting compartment was at the rear.
 In addition to the 2-pounder "pom-pom", the vehicle was provided with one or more .303 in (7.7 mm) Vickers machine gun for which four mountings were provided, the fighting compartment included storage for ammunition and other equipment, whilst further ammunition storage was provided on the sides of the vehicle.
 It is estimated that fully loaded the vehicle weighed around 6 LT.

 The first 32 Pierce-Arrow armoured AA lorries were fitted with 5 mm armoured plate, whilst the last 16 were fitted with 8 mm armoured plate, the armour was bolted to a frame fitted to the chassis.
 The 4x2 rear wheel driven chassis had a wheelbase of 14 ft, it had leaf spring suspension and a 4-cylinder petrol engine that delivered 30 hp.

 History

 On 30 December 1914 the Admiralty placed an order with Wolseley Motors Ltd for 48 Pierce-Arrow truck chassis to be converted to self-propelled anti-aircraft gun carriers for use by the Royal Marine Artillery Anti-Aircraft Brigade, all 48 were delivered between April and June 1915.

 The Royal Marine Artillery Anti-Aircraft Brigade had an establishment of 16 QF 2-pounder "pom-pom" guns which were to be fitted to the vehicles, the remaining vehicles were to be kept as spares, the weapon systems were to be employed in four 4-gun batteries.
 Due to shortages of 2-pounders only two batteries received the vehicles by the end of April 1915, they were immediately dispatched to France.
 Arriving at the front on 28 April, their first victory was claimed two days later on 30 April when the first enemy aircraft was shot down.
 As more 2-pounders became available a third battery was added in August 1915 with the forth and final battery becoming operational in September.

 During their period of employment with the Royal Marine Artillery Anti-Aircraft Brigade from April 1915 to the time they were replaced in service by QF 13-pounder 9 cwt guns in 1917, the Pierce-Arrows claimed over twenty German aircraft shot down.
 The vehicle's contribution was to force enemy reconnaissance aircraft to fly at much greater altitude of up to 10000 ft where they were much less effective.
-The No 1 Squadron, Royal Naval Armoured Car Division under Commander Oliver Locker-Lampson had one Pierce-Arrow during their expedition to Russia and the Causasus.
+The No 1 Squadron, Royal Naval Armoured Car Division under Commander Oliver Locker-Lampson had one Pierce-Arrow during their expedition to Russia and the Caucasus.